 Which Plants Should I Deadhead?

-Without deadheading, some annual flowers will "peter out" prematurely, robbing the landscape of the color they can provide in late summer and/or early autumn.
+Without deadheading, some annual flowers will peter out prematurely, robbing the landscape of the color they can provide in late summer and/or early autumn.
 And the comparatively short blooming season of some perennials can be extended if you deadhead them.
-The following is a list of some of the annuals and perennials to focus your deadheading efforts upon:

-List of Plants That May Flower Longer if Deadheaded:
+List of Plants That May Flower Longer With Deadheading:

 - Geraniums (Pelargonium)